 I certainly do not entertain my children all day and don’t feel like you need to either.
 Obviously smaller children and certain activities on this list require additional supervision, but a lot of these activities can be done independently.

 Plus, that quiet independent play is when the creativity really comes out!

 Here’s a printable version of this list so you can hang it on your fridge

 It might be helpful to print this list out and put it on the fridge or in another high traffic area.
 If your kids need some indoor activities ideas, direct them to the list and their creative wheels will immediately start turning!

 Print it out RIGHT HERE.

-These indoor activities for kids are screen free and great during quarantine.
+These indoor activities for kids are screen-free and great while staying home.

 We love playing games as a family, but my kids also love playing games together!
 Check out our favorite family games right here!

 - SET.
 It’s easy learn and fun for only 2 players, but can have as many players as you’d like.

 - NINE INNINGS.
 Another great one with only two players, but can have lots!
 You play this with a standard deck of face cards.